The Bar-Steward Sons of Val Doonican: History

-In May 2022, the band released their eleventh studio album, Rugh & Ryf, after shelving it for two years due to coronavirus lock downs as a result of the global pandemic.
-The album was crowd-funded and was given the official launch date of 29 May when the band made their main stage debut supporting The Flaming Lips at Bearded Theory Festival in Derbyshire.
-Fans who pre-ordered the physical album received it on 1 May on time for a listening party organised by the band on social media.
+In May 2022, the band released their fourteenth studio album, Rugh & Ryf, after shelving it for two years due to coronavirus lock downs as a result of the global pandemic.

 Over the summer of 2022 the band played a series of notable UK music festivals including Barnsley folk singer Kate Rusby's Underneath The Stars Festival, Wickham Festival, Fairport Convention's Cropredy Festival, the Levellers' Beautiful Days Festival and Watchet Festival in Somerset on the same weekend bill as Belinda Carlisle, The Fratellis and Level 42.